Updated: April 11, 2023 - 9 min read

 This approach aids communication between teams, particularly when going between marketing, sales, and engineering teams.
 Don’t just command your teams to do something, tell them what the end goal is so that they understand the why behind each decision.
 It’ll help make things like alignment over product roadmap and prioritization decisions much easier to achieve.

 Using an outcome-focused management style with your development teams will help to keep them motivated, and nothing drives business results quite like an excited and motivated team!
-It’s a long term investment that’ll pay off time and time again with each product release.
+It’s a long-term investment that’ll pay off time and time again with each product release.

 3. More customer focused

 One of the main practices of being an outcome-focused Product Manager, is to keep caring about the product after launch.
-Many product people say that after launch is when the real work begins, as you start analysing usage data, gathering customer feedback, and thinking about iteration.
+Many product people say that after launch is when the real work begins, as you start analyzing usage data, gathering customer feedback, and thinking about iteration.

 When you’re focused on the outcome, you naturally pay more attention to what customers have to say about your product.
 How it makes them feel, what they like and don’t like about it, and how the overall experience could be improved.
 Investing this time in understanding your users after you’ve already taken your product to market will be invaluable.